stefanocke/jib-extensions/README.md

 1. Instead of `src/main/resources/META-INF/services/com.google.cloud.tools.jib.maven.extension.JibMavenPluginExtension`, create a text file `src/main/resources/META-INF/sisu/javax.inject.Named` and list your classes that implements the Jib Maven Plugin Extension API.
 Maven dependency injection container needs this file to find the classes to consider.
 See an example file in [`jib-layer-filter-extension-maven`](https://github.com/GoogleContainerTools/jib-extensions/blob/master/first-party/jib-layer-filter-extension-maven/src/main/resources/META-INF/sisu/javax.inject.Named).
 Alternatively you can use the [`sisu-maven-plugin`](https://www.eclipse.org/sisu/docs/api/org.eclipse.sisu.mojos/) to generate this file, as described in the [Maven documentation](https://maven.apache.org/maven-jsr330.html#how-to-use-jsr-330-in-plugins).

 2. Add the `@javax.inject.Named` and `@javax.inject.Singleton` annotations to your classes that implement the Jib Maven Plugin Extension API to make it Maven components.
-Use `javax.inject.Inject` annotation on field, constructors or methods to get shared Maven components.
+Use `javax.inject.Inject` annotation on fields, constructors or methods to get shared Maven components.

 ```java
 @Named